Archibald Gardner: Mormon Pioneer

-In St. Louis, Missouri, Archibald met up with his family then traveled to Nauvoo, Illinois, only to find the LDS Saints driven out.
-After replenishing their packs the Gardner family headed to Winter Quarters where Archibald's daughter Janet died (October 10, 1846).
-Two years before on the same day Archibald's son also named Archibald died of the same illness at the same age.
+In St. Louis, Missouri, Archibald joined his family before traveling to Nauvoo, Illinois, only to find the Latter Day Saints driven out.
+After replenishing their packs, the Gardner family headed to Winter Quarters where Archibald's daughter Janet died (October 10, 1846).
+Two years before on the same day, Archibald's son (also named Archibald) died of the same illness at the same age.

-In June 1847 the family started their trek to the Rocky Mountains in Bishop Hunter's Company arriving October 1, 1847.
-John Taylor, at the time a member of the Quorum of the Twelve Apostles also traveled in Archibald's company.
+In June 1847, the family started their trek to the Rocky Mountains in Bishop Hunter's Company, arriving October 1, 1847.
+John Taylor, at the time a member of the Quorum of the Twelve Apostles, also traveled in Archibald's company.

 Life in the West

 Mills and canals

-After a season in Warm Springs with a failed attempt to build a sawmill, Archibald moved to Millcreek.
-In 1848 the family moved the mill to a site on Mill Creek where the water flow was greater, in time for the fall harvest.
-There the family claimed to have sawed the first lumber in the Salt Lake Valley.
+Following a failed attempt to build a sawmill in Warm Springs, Archibald moved to Millcreek in 1848 with hopes that the strong water flow could sustain the fall harvest.
+Family records also claim the Gardeners cut the first piece of lumber in the Salt Lake Valley.

-Archibald Gardner and his brother Robert planned and began digging a two-and-a-half-mile millrace in West Jordan to provide water power for their Mills.
-The canal started at Jordan river extending into what is now Taylorsville.
+In order to provide water-fueled power for their mills, Archibald Gardner and his brother Robert began planning and digging a two-and-a-half-mile millrace in West Jordan.
+The canal started at the Jordan river, extending into what is now Taylorsville.

-The west side of Salt Lake Valley had little water flow forcing settlers to build irrigation systems to grow food.

-West Jordan business boomed with the building of its first gristmill completed in 1858, the year before Archibald became bishop of the West Jordan ward.
-"Gardner Mill inspired a cluster of small industries, including blacksmith shops, logging and hauling operations, woolen and carding mills, a tannery, several stores, a shoe shop, and later a broom factory".
-In total Archibald, partnering with many others, built 23 mills in Utah, with several of the mills selling its products to Camp Floyd and Fort Douglas.
+Following the construction of their first grist mill in 1858, local business boomed and Gardner Mill inspired the growth of other industries, including blacksmith shops, logging and hauling operations, woolen and carding mills, a tannery, several stores, a shoe shop, and later a broom factory.
+In total, Archibald directly built or contributed to 23 mills in Utah, with several selling its products to Camp Floyd and Fort Douglas.